JackDrogon/JackDrogon/README.md

-# About Me
+### About Me

+![](https://komarev.com/ghpvc/?username=JackDrogon)

 I’m a Database System Developer.

-![](https://komarev.com/ghpvc/?username=JackDrogon)

 * 🤔 I'm interested in Database System such as OLTP(NoSQL, NewSQL), OLAP, HTAP, HSAP.
+OS and compiler is also sexy.
 * 👯 I have worked with redis, tikv, tidb, some ByteDance Self-Developed databae systems，clickhouse, doris...